abadi199/datetimepicker/README.md

 The DateTimePicker.Config module provides some default configurations for both date picker and date time picker.

 ## Internationalization
 In order to localize your date format, you need to provide the date time picker with a `Date` to `String` formatter and `String` to `Maybe Date` parser.
-The author recommend using [rluiten/elm-date-extra](package.elm-lang.org/packages/rluiten/elm-date-extra/latest) for the formatter, and [abadi199/dateparser](http://package.elm-lang.org/packages/abadi199/dateparser/latest) for the parser.
+The author recommends using [rluiten/elm-date-extra](package.elm-lang.org/packages/rluiten/elm-date-extra/latest) for the formatter, and [abadi199/dateparser](http://package.elm-lang.org/packages/abadi199/dateparser/latest) for the parser.

 ### CSS
 The CSS for this date time picker can be downloaded from [here](https://raw.githubusercontent.com/abadi199/datetimepicker/master/styles/styles.css), or if you're using rtfeldman/elm-css package, you can just include the `Stylesheet` from `DateTimePicker.Css` module.